OctopusDeploy/docs/docs/infrastructure/environments/elastic-and-transient-environments/deploying-to-transient-targets.md

 To ensure that a machine which has been skipped is kept up to date, consider [keeping deployment targets up to date](/docs/infrastructure/environments/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md).
 :::

-## Including and excluding targets during a deployment {#Deployingtotransienttargets-Includingandexcludingtargetsduringadeployment}
+## Including and Excluding Targets During a Deployment {#Deployingtotransienttargets-Includingandexcludingtargetsduringadeployment}

 In this example, OctoFX will deploy to **RateServer** and then run a Health Check step before it deploys to **TradingWebServer**, ensuring that only currently available targets are involved in the deployment.

 1. Navigate to the OctoFX project process page
 2. Select **Add Step** and then select **Health check**.
 For more information about adding a step to the deployment process, see the [add step](/docs/deployment-process/steps/index.md) section.

    ![](/docs/images/5671696/5865910.png "width=170")